Here’s what it’s like to use Apple’s new virtual reality headset

 Those two experiences – of having virtual objects come into the real world, like those dinosaurs, and have real world memories brought back to life as virtual objects – they were the two "killer apps" of the demo, the use cases that made the hardware seem worth it.
 Many of the other experiences were made up of virtual screens showing normal apps projected into the room, which is compelling but remains a normal experience elevated into virtual reality, rather than an entirely new way of doing things.

-The dinosaurs returned to their virtual world, the wall closed shut and the room turned back into a room at Apple Park, I sat back down and the experience was over.
+The dinosaurs returned to their virtual world, the wall closed shut and I was back in a room at Apple Park.
+I sat back down and the experience was over.
 The headset came off and while there was a little relief to be free of the slight weight of it, it's possible to imagine staying in it comfortably for much longer.
 I am given to motion sickness in virtual reality and while I sometimes felt a little off, it was mostly not there; Apple says the technology in the headset allows the latency to be so low that it shouldn't be a problem for most.

+Reality Pro is not perfect, far from it, and it is very much a first-generation product.
+It could be lighter, and the pass through more convincing.
+(Apple almost certainly wants it to be as light and transparent as a real pair of glasses, eventually.)
+It felt somewhat freeing to take it off, but I wanted to go back in again soon after.

 Without the headset, the room was back to being its normal, entirely non-virtual self.
 I immediately felt the loss of the ability to pinch to allow apps to appear, and the real world felt a bit lacking in the liveliness that the virtual objects had given it.